velzebop/dspam-trainer/README.md

 - Copy the script found in cron.hourly to /etc/cron.hourly
 - Copy the four python scripts to a folder of your chosing, mine was /opt/dspam-trainer
+- update constants.py with the values for your installation (usernames and passwords are strings)